thrivadev/publish-gem-to-github/README.md

+# 🚨 This is a public repo 🚨

 # Release Ruby Gem to GitHub Packages
 This action builds the gems for all `.gemspec` files in the projects root and uploads them to [GitHub Packages](https://github.com/features/packages) (or optionally specify a subdirectory to build from).